lizashah/CS411/README.md

 ## Features

-- User Authentication: Sign in using Google authentication to save and access personalized settings.
+- User Authentication: Uses Google OAuth for user authentication.
+Once authenticated, user details are stored in Firebase to personalize the experience.
-- Disease Selection: Users can select various diseases to consider when receiving health recommendations.
+- Disease Selection: Users can select and save various diseases to consider when receiving health recommendations.
+The selections are saved to the Firebase database under "diseases" and are reloaded when the user logs back in, preserving their choices across sessions.
 - Weather and Health Recommendations: Fetches weather data and provides health recommendations based on the selected diseases and current weather conditions.